Getting Organizational Change Right – How to Better Involve Employees During Organizational Change

 Up to 70% of organizational change transformations reportedly fail to meet expectations.
 This is an alarming statistic.
 While we know that organizational change can be complex, difficult, and fraught with change risk, there is no doubt that employees, leaders, and companies must adapt in order to keep pace.

 What’s Going Wrong with Organizational Change Today

 One of the main reasons organizational change fails is that it is not supported by those who must carry it out — the frontline managers and employees.
 And why is that?
 Employees are not likely to support or commit to a change initiative they don’t understand or one that lacks a persuasive rationale.

 The underlying problem is that the change has not involved employees from the start.
 Too many well-intentioned leaders follow ineffective change strategies.
 Leaders need to better involve employees during organizational change.

-Here are the most common strategies for affecting change:
+Based upon data from our change management simulation, here are the most common strategies for affecting change:

-It often results in frustrated leaders, disenchanted employees, and sub-optimized change results because it does not consult with or involve the people required to carry out the desired changes from the very beginning.
+Relying on communications to change the hearts and minds of stakeholders often results in frustrated leaders, disenchanted employees, and sub-optimized change results because it does not consult with or involve the people required to carry out the desired changes from the very beginning.